-Prisoner Charles Downes, photograph by T. J. NEVIN
+Prisoner Charles DOWNES, photograph by T. J. NEVIN, 1870s

 Prisoner Charles Downes

-Displayed in one of three panels for exhibition by Beattie & Searle 1916
+Displayed on one of three panels for exhibition and sale by Beattie & Searle, 1916

 Downes’ print is second row, second from right.

 Forty prints of 1870s Tasmania prisoners in three panels

 Original prints of negatives by T. J. Nevin 1870s